 - November 1 – February 28

-Centers should continually monitor their compliance to the CPI requirements throughout the trimester, especially in the form completion categories.
+Centers should continually monitor their compliance to the CPI requirements throughout the trimester, especially in the form completion categories, as the total number of forms needed to meet the targets will fluctuate throughout the trimester.
 This fluctuation is a result of the center registering new CRIDs during the assessment period, resulting in additional forms that become part of the overall count for the trimester.
-For example, if a Pre-TED (2400) Form and the Disease Classification (2402) Form are completed, additional forms are triggered to come due.
+For example, if a Pre-TED (2400) Form and the Disease Classification (2402) Form are completed, additional forms are triggered.
 If the due date for any additional forms fall within the applicable trimester, the form will count toward the total forms expected for that trimester.

 Centers can monitor their specific forms due for the assessment trimester by going to the Center Forms Due tool within FormsNet3.

 Additionally, for centers utilizing their own IRB for the approval of the Research Database and Research Sample Repository Protocols, it is necessary for centers to ensure these protocols are always current.
 Failure to have current IRB approval may affect your center’s ability to meet this CPI requirement for the trimester.

 A center is considered in “Good Standing” by meeting all the standards of CPI by the end of the trimester.
 A center that fails to meet any of the CPI standards is given a non-compliance status.
 Below is the non-compliance schedule: